-Do you know that deaths from kidney troubles are 100,000 a year in the U. S. alone?
-That deaths have increased 72% in 20 years?
-If you are run down, losing weight, nervous, "blue" and rheumatic, if you have backache, dizzy spells and urinary disorders, act quickly.
+Do you know that deaths from kidney troubles are 100,000 a year in the [ alone?
+That deaths have increased ?? in 20 years?
+If you are run down, los in 20 years: If you are run down, los-ing weight, nervous, "blue" and rhen-matic, if you have backache, dizzy spells and urinary disorders, act quickly.
 Use Doan's Kidney Pills.
-No other medicine is so widely used, none so highly recommended.
+No other medi-cine is so widely used, none so highly igns of kidney trouble.